Wimbledon VS Roland Garros & London VS Paris

 And the surface probably determines the attitude and behaviour of spectators too, namely the hushed, reverential behaviour of the British, best observed during those long boring rallies, and the noisy passion exhibited by the Parisians during the cut and thrust of close quarter battle.

-With regards to access to and from each event, one really has to experience British public transport to understand just how mind numbingly inconsistent it can be.
+With regards to access to and from each event, one really has to experience British public transport to understand just how mind-numbingly inconsistent it can be.
 Draconian penalties for parking anywhere near Centre Court were initially introduced as a traffic calming method.
-Sadly they have merely increased the pressure on the already badly congested streets courtesy of the numerous park and ride schemes which have sadly failed to alleviate any traffic problems.
+Sadly, they have merely increased the pressure on the already badly congested streets courtesy of the numerous park-and-ride schemes, which have sadly failed to alleviate any traffic problems.
+Our advice is to arrive via Wimbledon Station and experience the well-organised and well-signposted taxi-sharing scheme.

 In Paris, the areas surrounding Roland Garros are also undeniably busy at tournament time although it shades its travel arrangements over SW19 with its nearby temporary car parks (with space for over 6000 vehicles) and choice of frequent bus services and excellent Metro connections.